-Students are admitted to the COTA-to-MOT program in Denton once a year in the fall semester.
-Applications are accepted year round for fall entry, but must be received by February 1st for assured consideration for entry in the coming fall semester.
+Students are admitted to the MOT Bridge program in Denton once a year in the fall semester.
+Applications are accepted year round for fall entry, but must be postmarked by February 1st for assured consideration for entry in the coming fall semester.

 - Completed online application to Texas Woman’s University Graduate School

 - Completed School of Occupational Therapy application packet

 - Baccalaureate degree completed by time of enrollment

 - The equivalent of one year of full-time experience as a licensed COTA

 - Overall grade point average of 3.0 calculated on last 60 credit hours before completion of baccalaureate degree OR overall grade point average of 3.0 on 12 graduate credit hours.
 Please note that undergraduate courses completed after the bachelor’s degree are not figured into the undergraduate grade point average.